Jakob37/SnakemakeAFriendlyIntroduction/README.md

 # Step 3 - Multiple input files

-Now, you have seen how we can run multiple rules for one input file.
+Now, you have seen how we can chain multiple rules for one input file.
 More commonly, we have multiple input files.
+This is where Snakemake really starts to shine.
-Let's see how to run the rules for three files, and in parallel calculate the GC-values for their sequences.
+Let's see how to run the rules for three files, converting all three of them to FASTA-files and calculating the GC-values of their sequences.

 Remember that Snakemake is written in Python, so you are free to use common Python code throughout the Snakemake scripts.
-The most straightforward way to process multiple files is to include them in a Python list, and then use the command `expand` to tell the Snakemake rules to look for all these file patterns.
+The most straightforward way to process multiple files is to include the sample-specific part of the filenames in a Python list, and then use the command `expand` to tell the Snakemake rules to look for all these file patterns, as will be shown below.

+**Note:** Snakemake expects all your sample-names to follow the same overall pattern, with one variable part being unique for each sample.

 ```
 samples = [21AL.A_R1, MA.B.E_R1, MA.C.A_R1]
 ```

+### Managing a large number of samples

-This quickly becomes overwhelming if you run many samples, and a more general approach is desirable.
+This approach quickly becomes overwhelming if you run many samples, and a more general approach is often desirable.
 Snakemake provides this through the function `glob_wildcards`.

-Here, Snakemake looks for sample names matching a pattern in the file names, and extracts a specified part of the filename (in this case, corresponding to the sample-patterns stored in the previous example).
+Here, Snakemake looks for sample names matching a pattern in the file names, and uses this to find the pattern of all sample-files in a folder.

+**Note:** The "," after the "samples" is in this case necessary, as this converts the output from `glob_wildcards` into list-format

 ```
-samples = glob_wildcards("data/{sample}.fastq")
+samples, = glob_wildcards("data/{sample}.fastq")
 ```

 We can test this by adding a `print` statement on the second row `print(samples)`, and try running.
 Remember - we can use standard Python within the Snakemake workflow.

+### Running the workflow for multiple files

 Now we are ready to run.
 For now, we use the smaller set of three file-names as this makes it easier to quickly re-run the workflow during development.

 Furthermore, we need to introduce a new concept to help snakemake understand how to handle the sample-names - the `expand` command and the `{...}` patterns in the sample names.

-Instead of explicitly writing out one sample-name in the rules as before, this is now replaced with the pattern `{sample}`.
-This will be assigned the different sample-names as specified by the `samples` list.
+Instead of explicitly writing out exact sample-paths in the rules as before, we now use the `{...}` pattern, in this case `{sample}`.
+This is used to assign the different sample-names as specified by the `samples` list.
 To do this we use the `expand` command.
-Here, Snakemake will expand the list `samples` into the pattern `sample` and generate three different full file-paths: `output/2_summaries/21AL.A_R1.tsv`, `output/2_summaries/MA.B.E_R1.tsv` and `output/2_summaries/MA.C.A_R1.tsv`.
+Here, Snakemake will expand the list `samples` into the pattern `sample` and generate three different full file-paths:

+`output/2_summaries/21AL.A_R1.tsv`, `output/2_summaries/MA.B.E_R1.tsv` and `output/2_summaries/MA.C.A_R1.tsv`.

+Snakemake can then figure out the expected names of the prior rules, and inserting that in the `{sample}` part of each input and output.
-Now, the command looks the following:
+After updating the workflow, it looks the following way:

 ```
 configfile: "config.yaml"
-samples = [21AL.A_R1, MA.B.E_R1, MA.C.A_R1]
+samples = ["21AL.A_R1", "MA.B.E_R1", "MA.C.A_R1"]

 rule all:
     input:
-        expand("output/2_summaries/{sample}.tsv", sample=samples)
+        expand("output/2_summary/{sample}.tsv", sample=samples)

 rule convert_fastq_to_fasta:
     input: "data/{sample}.fastq"